lucasbaraujo/olist-ecommerce-dashboard/README.md

 Power Pivot: For connecting and loading a huge amount of data without overloading Excel and my computer, and using some basic DAX functions

-It was my first time dealing with Power Pivot and Power Query in particular, so there may be some errors or bad practices that I want to come back in the future.
+It was my first time working with Power Pivot and Power Query, so there may be some errors or bad practices I want to revisit in the future.

 The entire dataset was downloaded at [Kaggle](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce)